RGPtv/gotunnel/README.md

   - name:   "private-api"
     target: "localhost:8000"
     type:   "http"
-    apiKey: "auto"   # printed on startup; use a fixed string to set your own
+    apiKey: "auto"   # printed on startup; set a fixed string to use your own
 ```

-Clients must then pass the key in one of:
+Clients must pass the key in one of:
 ```
 X-API-Key: <key>
 Authorization: Bearer <key>